trevorld/r-xmpdf/README.md

 ## <a name="overview">Overview</a>

-`{piecepackr.metadata}` provides functions for getting and setting pdf [documentation info](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/pdfmark/pdfmark_Basic.html#document-info-dictionary-docinfo) entries and [bookmarks](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/pdfmark/pdfmark_Basic.html#bookmarks-out).
+`{xmpdf}` provides functions for getting and setting pdf [documentation info](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/pdfmark/pdfmark_Basic.html#document-info-dictionary-docinfo) entries and [bookmarks](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/pdfmark/pdfmark_Basic.html#bookmarks-out).

 In the future we plan to add support for getting/setting Extensible Metadata Platform (XMP) for a variety of media formats with a particular interest in setting Creative Commons license metadata.